-In your opinion, what is a social learning management system (LMS) good for?
+In your opinion, what is a learning management system (LMS) good for?
 Employee training?
 Business organization?
 Professional communication?
 Unifying teams?
 Connecting peers?
 Yes, an LMS can facilitate all this and more.
 But, what is often overlooked is the idea that an LMS, or an eLearning system, can also increase an employee’s work performance.

 A workforce’s overall performance has everything to do with the success, or lack thereof, of a company.
 Demand Media’s Ruth Mayhew says, “The objective of business owners is profitability.
 Your organization's success depends on your employees' performance; poor performance is detrimental to your company's success.”
 If a company is struggling to meet its goals, leaders should treat the problem at the source by enabling employees to perform at their highest level.

 Telling an Employee to Work Harder, Doesn’t Work

 Have you ever noticed that simply stressing the importance of hard work and high productivity to employees doesn’t significantly change the quality of their work?
 Business owners who have been down this road a few times need a new approach.
 Implementing a social learning management system is an approach that many employers are finding legitimately increases workforce productivity.

 In the paper Knowledge Management Platform for Online Training, Ramona Oros, Andreas Pester and Caterina Berbenni-Rehm make it clear that there are three requirements for successful learning that maximizes work performance: